 Article 4 Direction – Defined Bracknell Business Areas

 Bracknell Forest Council is proposing to make an Article 4 Direction Area for the following business areas in Bracknell:

 An Article 4 Direction enables the council to restrict certain permitted development rights.
-In this case the council is looking to restrict the change of use from offices to residential properties, which currently can be done following a prior approval process.
-This would mean that if the Direction is confirmed, planning permission would need to be sought to enable such a change of use to occur.
+In this case the council will restrict the change of use from offices to residential properties, which currently can be done following a prior approval process.
+This means that when the Direction is confirmed, planning permission would need to be sought to enable such a change of use to occur.

 Evidence that the council has collected demonstrates the need to retain office development in the borough’s key employment areas.